Ottawa Stadium

 Ottawa Stadium is a baseball stadium in Ottawa, Ontario, Canada, with a seating capacity of 10,332.
 The stadium is located in the city's east end near the interchange of Queensway and Vanier Parkway.
 It has been used for minor-league professional baseball and music concerts since 1993.
+It is the home of the Ottawa Titans of the Frontier League (FL).

 History

 The stadium was built to house the Ottawa Lynx of the International League and opened prior to the 1993 season.
 In its first season, the Lynx sold out 43 games and set an International League attendance record by averaging 9,772 fans per game.
 However, annual attendance steadily declined from there, except for a modest increase in 2001.
-By 2006, Ottawa had the lowest average attendance in the league.
-The Lynx relocated after the 2007 season.
+By 2006, Ottawa had the lowest average attendance in the league, and the Lynx relocated after the 2007 season.

 After the departure of the Lynx, the City of Ottawa considered other proposals for the site but kept the stadium as a baseball facility for the following season.
 Among the proposals rejected by the city in 2007 were: